(Preterm) Premature Rupture of Membranes

 Introduction

-Almost 90% of women who are at term will go into labour after 24 hours of PROM.
-Of women with PPROM, approximately half go into labour within 24 hours, and 70-80% begin labour within one week.
+PROM occurs in 10% of all pregnancies, 8% occur at term and 2-3.5% at preterm pregnancies.
+It is responsible for almost 1/3 of preterm births.
+Almost 90% of woman who are at term will go into labor 24 hours after PROM.
+Of women with PPROM, approximately half will go into labour within 24 hours, and 70-80% will begin labour within one week.

-The Case of Mrs Halston
+The Case of Mrs H

 return to top